redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/user-guides/quickstart.md

   <TabItem value="java" label="Java (Spring Boot)">

-You can generate your code with either the:
-* Spring web interface
-* `spring` CLI

-**Generating a project through the Spring web interface:**
 For Java, we will use the [Spring Initializr](https://start.spring.io/) to generate the example source code:

 1. Navigate to [start.spring.io](https://start.spring.io/)